 Laut Honors College Curriculum

 The Laut Honors College curriculum is designed and coordinated by a faculty Mentor, who works with the Ignatian Honors Seminar, the Director of the WJU Honors Program, and other relevant WJU faculty and authorities from beyond the campus to plan and administer the year's program of activities.

-First-year students who successfully complete the full academic year's requirements will be awarded three credits (HON 100) and invited to attend a new cycle of the Laut Honors College the following year, in which the modalities will remain the same but the topic and experiences will be entirely distinct and new.
+First-year students who successfully complete the full academic year's requirements will be awarded three credits (HON 100) and invited to attend a new cycle of the Laut Honors College the following year, in which the topic and experiences will be entirely distinct and new.
 Sophomore students who successfully complete the second full academic year's requirements will be awarded an additional three credits (HON 200).
 At any time, a student may request to withdraw from the Laut Honors College.
 A student may only enter the Laut Honors College at the beginning of a semester, or by special permission of the Director of the Honors Program and the Laut Honors College Mentor.